refinedev/refine/documentation/blog/2022-08-30-flexbox-vs-grid.md

 ## Conclusion
 Grids can be your best friend when you need to create the outer layout of a webpage.
 With these, complex designs are not out-of reach and responsive too!

-To summarise, when you should use flexbox and when you should use the grid.
+To summarize, when you should use flexbox and when you should use the grid.
 Although you can design any layout with both flexbox and grid, you need to follow a path of least resistance.

 <br/>
 <div>